letoram/arcan/src/a12/net/README.md

 was in the preshared password file and write into the keystore.

 This is strictly for bootstrapping a system where it is inconvenient to add the public key using some other media.

-If no number argument is provided to the authentication secret, public keys will not be store in the set of allowed_keys for later.
-This reduces the system to simply using the secret as a 'password'.
+If the '--soft-auth' long argument is used, all public keys will be accepted but not added to the keystore.
+This reduces the system to simply using the secret as a 'password', and if no secret is provided -- a completely open server.

+This might be desired in trusted networks or public servers acting in directory mode.
+Such keys will not have access to storing state or other privileged directory operations.

 # Compilation